fResult/Just-Systems-Design/exercises/13_design-twitch-api/README.md

   => RelationshipToChannel
 ```

-If the user is banned, we'll prevent them from sending chat messages (and calling the *SendMessage* endpoint) altogether.
+If the user is banned, our UI will prevent them from sending chat messages and calling the *SendMessage* endpoint altogether.